 The Corporate Sustainability Reporting Directive (CSRD) is a new European Union law requiring corporate sustainability disclosures.
-The CSRD increases the number of companies within the scope of the EU's reporting regime, as well as the detail and extent of the sustainability disclosures that companies must publish.
+The CSRD increases both the number of companies that are within the scope of the EU's reporting regime and the detail and extent of the sustainability disclosures that companies must publish.
 Reporting must be done to mandatory European Sustainability Reporting Standards, which cover environmental, social and corporate governance matters.